How to Start an LLC:

 If the company sells taxable goods and services, it must be registered for a seller's permit and collect sales tax on behalf of the state.

-How much does it cost to start an LLC?
+How much does it cost to start an LLC company?

 LLC formation filing fees can cost between $50 and $500.
 Filing fees vary from state to state.